a philosophical review of 'A People's History of the United States'

 April 17, 2023

 merican authors are in denial about the Drug War.
 If anyone doubts this, they should check out the populist classic by historian Howard Zinn entitled "A People's History of the United States."
-If any book might be expected to pan the war on drugs, it should be this one, since that anti-scientific campaign against psychoactive medicine has militarized police forces around the world, caused civil wars in Latin America, destroyed the rule of law in Mexico, and killed and disenfranchised so many American blacks that racist fascists are now able to win presidential elections in the United States.
-And yet Howard Zinn, that dauntless unmasker of systemic wrongs, has absolutely nothing to say about the war on drugs.
+If any book might be expected to pan the War on Drugs, it should be this one, since that anti-scientific campaign against psychoactive medicine has militarized police forces around the world, caused civil wars in Latin America, destroyed the rule of law in Mexico, and killed and disenfranchised so many American blacks that racist fascists are now able to win presidential elections in the United States.
+And yet Howard Zinn, that dauntless unmasker of systemic wrongs, has absolutely nothing to say about the War on Drugs.
 Not a thing.
 True, he mentions "drugs" a handful of times in his lengthy tome, but only in an off-hand way which implies that the author shares the mendacious prejudices of our times according to which "drugs" are substances which have no valid uses for anyone, anywhere, at any time, for any reason, ever.

 He writes of inner-city violence, of course, but only to link it to uncaring politicians who withhold money on social problems while beefing up the military to dangerous and unwieldy proportions.
 This is all too true, of course, but he misses the main point when it comes to inner-city violence: namely that it was first introduced into the 'hood by substance prohibition which gave massive financial incentives for the poor to start selling desired substances.
 Of course, the drug gangs thus created soon had to arm themselves to the teeth against both the police and their own inner-city turf rivals.
 That's why, as Heather Ann Thompson wrote in The Atlantic in 2014: